What’s the average salary for a foreign English teacher in China?

 Even though $1265 is light years ahead to what most young people save — always remember to have fun and live a little.

 Different cities might have a different cost of living, check out the city guides!
-Or you can also take a quick look at this comparison table.
+Check out our city guides for cost of living in individual cities, or you can also take a quick look at this comparison table.